-- Requires that a quorum of the membership be physically present (present in person) at the location of a meeting for any formal or official actions to be taken at the meeting.
-The "physical presence" requirement applies whether the meeting is open or closed. - Requires that all meetings be held at times and places convenient and accessible to the public and that public participation be allowed at all open meetings. - Requires that all LSC votes be taken in open meetings or sessions. - Prohibits LSC members from voting by absentee, proxy, written or secret ballot. - Requires LSCs to set a schedule of the time, date, and location of all regular meetings for the school year at the annual organizational meeting.
-After it is approved, the schedule must be publicized and posted at the school and made available to the public.
-(At the organizational meeting, the LSC may appoint a member who will be responsible for posting the agendas and notices of all meetings.) - Prohibits LSCs from holding special or rescheduled regular meetings on legal holidays. - Allows members to participate in meetings by audio or video conference if they are unable to attend the meeting in person due to: - · Personal illness or disability - Personal employment purposes - Business obligations of the LSC - Family or other emergency
+- Allows LSCs to discuss, but not vote on, any items not specifically included on the agenda of a regular meeting. - Requires that a quorum of the membership be physically present in person at the location of a meeting for any formal or official actions to be taken at the meeting.
+The "physical presence" requirement applies whether the meeting is open or closed. - Requires that all LSC votes be taken in open meetings or sessions. - Prohibits LSC members from voting by absentee, proxy, written or secret ballot. - Allows members to participate in meetings by audio or video conference if the LSC's Rules allow participation by other means and if they are unable to attend the meeting in person due to: - · Personal illness or disability - Personal employment purposes - Business obligations of the LSC - Family or other emergency